kafkayu/Chimera/README.md

 ## evaluate
 --1.3 new code--
-medusa/train/interference.ipynb is a easy evaluation for the fastlayer model.
+medusa/train/interference.ipynb is an easy evaluation for the fastlayer model.

 input can be  any prompts , output is the accuracy of next_next token.